 Let’s start with the most contentious term in the Swing Dancer’s vocabulary, Jitterbug.

 There are a few eras of the meaning of this term.
 Often it’s the context and the time period that define what this means.
+Interestingly, the oldest reference I have heard to the word Jitterbug is to refer to a one-stringed instrument, popular in the deep American south before 1910.

 The term Jitterbug, as some have mentioned, originally comes from comedically or perhaps disparagingly comparing dancers to people with the “jitters” AKA the delirium tremens, a symptom of alcohol withdrawal.
 If you’ve watched the excellent Prohibition documentary by Ken Burns of the “Jazz” series fame, or read some fiction of the era (like Great Gatsby), they underscore that drinking to excess during that time was pretty common, and prohibition led to lots of homemade alcohol (mostly illegal in the US now, and then, for good reason), which if not done correctly can lead you to some episodes of hallucination, shaking, shivering, etc. It was mentioned in the Cab Calloway Jive Dictionary, a list of Harlem slang, probably used in and around the area of the Savoy Ballroom.